Wang Yijin: Career

-Early 2000, The 5-year-old Wang Yijin co-hosted the children's program "Sunshine Express Lane" of Shandong Satellite TV with Da Bing and Da Tou (Liu Zichang), which was recognized by the audience.
+In early 2000, the 5-year-old Wang Yijin co-hosted the children's program "Sunshine Express Lane" of Shandong Satellite TV with Da Bing and Da Tou (Liu Zichang), which was recognized by the audience.
 In addition, she also hosted the evening party of the local satellite TV.

 Prior to signing up with Jaywalk in 2018, she was a theater actress.

 On October 11, 2016, her solo single "Feng Hua Yuan Meng" was released, which is also the Chinese cheongsam meeting song.

 In February 2019, she participated in the CCTV-15 music program Feng Hua National Music and sang the song Feng hua yuan Dream.
 Her acting career started in an urban family drama starring Zhang Jiayi, Yan Ni, and Zhao Jinmai in A Little Reunion as the roommate of Lin Miao Miao.

 She also has a role in the series of Yang Mi and Vin Zhang in Storm Eye.

 She then participated in the Tencent's Produce Camp 2020.
 She sang "I Like You" by Kit Chan as her audition for the vocal in the first episode, performed "Muttering" by Stefanie Sun with A+ Students (Jaywalk NewJoy Trainees).
 For the Group Battle, she performed "Magical" under LTG with Zhao Yue.
 For the Position Evaluation, she performed "The World Would Not Easily Collapse" under LTG for Vocal Group with Curley Gao.
-For the Concept Battle, she performed "Isolation" with Chen Zhouxuan and Aarif Rahman as the guest male senior who she had a special duet with.
-She performed Lady Gaga's Shallow for her solo performance during the finals, She sang Daisies by Katy Perry and for the Final Performance, she performed "Phoenix".
+For the Concept Battle, she performed "Isolation" with Chen Zhuoxuan and Aarif Rahman as the guest male senior who she had a special duet with.
+She performed Lady Gaga's Shallow for her solo performance during the finals.
+She sang Daisies by Katy Perry and for the Final Performance, she performed "Phoenix".
 She finished in 3rd place debuting as a member of BonBon Girls 303 (A project girl group with a 2-year contract) under Wajijiwa Entertainment.